 Students residing on-campus at Tealridge are assigned mailboxes by their apartment #.
 Your apartment # must be included in your address on mail sent to you, for your delivery carrier to know which mailbox to deliver your mail.
 Your mailbox # notification is provided upon completing your housing registration.

 Students residing on-campus and provided with OC '2501 E. Memorial Rd.' street address are assigned mailboxes by the computer upon completing housing registration.
 Student mailbox # notification is provided the week prior to 'move-in' week; your class enrollment printout will include your mailbox # and combination.
-Student mailbox # (SB #) information and combination is also provided online under your my.oc.edu website.
+Student mailbox # (SB #) information and combination are also provided online under your my.oc.edu website.
 Your mailbox # must be included in your address on mail sent to you, for the Mailroom to know where to deliver your mail.

 If a student moves to a different dorm or apartment, their mailbox # changes to the mailbox # assigned to that new dorm room or apartment #.
 When a student moves at any time to another dorm room or apartment #, moves off-campus for the summer, or studies abroad, the student must fill out a 'mail forwarding' form online at OC.edu, for the Mailroom to know where to forward the student's mail.
 Mail forwarding is only available for one (1) year.